YongoDavid/DEMO-2024-JULY/README.md

 July-05
-Query parameter have been giving me issue even in Node / Express. so i will focus on it to understand better.
+Query parameter have been giving me issue even in Node / Express. so i will focus on it to understand better. i will upload more projects then go back to my PRACTICE.